LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 laconic-so version
 ```

-3. Clone the service provider template repo and enter the directory
+4. Clone the service provider template repo and enter the directory

 ```
 git clone https://git.vdb.to/cerc-io/service-provider-template.git
 cd service-provider-template/
 ```

-4. Sort out credentials
+5. Sort out credentials and ansible vault

 - get a digital ocean token, base64 encode it, and put that in the `files/manifests/secret-digitalocean-dns.yaml` file